Prompt #15 – "costume" (Family)

 His mother kissed him on his own cheek, then murmured in his ear, "Bravo, Elan.
 Two thumbs up."
 She whisked him off of the bar, and for the rest of the night, she had an extra pair of hands racing after her with a modestly-laden tray.

-The hours blurred past, and Elan even got to stay long enough to walk one droopy-mouthed farmer to the door.
+The hours blurred past, and Elan even got to stay up long enough to walk one droopy-eyed farmer to the door.

 His mother swept him up in a hug.
 "You did great, honey."